anil0403/Twitter-Clone/README.md

 ### ✨ [Demo](https://frolicking-cheesecake-5ce7c9.netlify.app/)

-## Build and Deploy: TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel
+## TWITTER clone with React, Tailwind, Next, Prisma, Mongo, NextAuth & Vercel

 We are going to learn funcionalities such as: